Aggression Between Dogs In The Home

 Put Your Paw Down

 Experts agree it's crucial that you take a strong role.
-When owners face a tough sibling rivalry case, I tell them to establish his or her own place as leader as a first priority.
+When owners face a tough sibling rivalry case, I tell them to establish his or her own place as the controller of resources as a first priority.
 First, I suggest that the owners make both dogs "work for everything."
-Before they're fed, given a treat or taken out
+Before they're fed, given a treat or taken out.

 Calling In The Professionals